OUR

 Generations of Quality Service

-For several years, Gill & Co. is managed by members of the Meghji Thobhan family.
-Mr. Khengar Thobhan and Mr. Meghji Thobhan were associated with the Company from the time of its formation in 1886 and this association continues with successive generations of family branches making a notable contribution to Gill & Co’s continued stability and progress.
+For several years, the company has been managed by members of the Meghji Thobhan family.
+Mr. Khengar Thobhan and Mr. Meghji Thobhan were associated with the Company from its formation, and this association continues with successive generations of family branches making a notable contribution to Gill & Co’s continued stability and progress.

 Import

-Indian Textile industry imports large volume foreign cottons.
-Gill & Co. represents major worldrenowned cotton merchants and co-operatives; import of cotton requires a high degree of specialization and in-depth knowledge.
-Gill & Co. has been in the forefront and is one of the largest raw cotton agencies in the world in supplying cotton from all origins of the world to all leading mills in India.
-We have also been instrumental in introducing certain foreign growths in the Indian market such as Sudan and Abyan for the first time and had exclusive agency for the same.
-The other foreign growths were Brazilian, Paraguayan, Argentinean, and U.S.A. to name a few, thereby positioning us as one of the largest cotton agents in the world.
+The Indian textile industry imports a large volume of foreign cotton.
+Gill & Co. represents major world-renowned cotton merchants and co-operatives.
+The import of cotton requires a high degree of specialization and in-depth knowledge.
+Gill & Co. has been at the forefront as one of the largest raw cotton agencies in the world, supplying cotton from all origins to leading mills in India.
+We were instrumental in introducing foreign growths such as Sudan and Abyan to the Indian market for the first time, holding exclusive agencies for them.
+Other foreign growths we handle include Brazilian, Paraguayan, Argentinean, and U.S.A. cotton, positioning us as one of the largest cotton agents in the world.

 Exports